yogsototh/Scratch/content/html/en/blog/2010-06-19-jQuery-popup-the-easy-way.md

 // --- end of code popup section ---
 </code>

-This code is the one I use to obtain this result.

-What does it do?
+What does this code do?

 At the loading of the page, I create a `div` as wide as the window.
 This `div` is a bit transparent.
 Then I hide it.
 I also take care to its `z-index` value to be sure it is behind all elements.